Table of Contents

 Prepare a decoction of Shyonak root bark.
 Use this for gargling.

-The juice of bark is taken in dose of two teaspoon.
+The juice of bark is taken in a dose of two teaspoon.

 One gram bark powder is taken with ginger and honey.